co119/Standards/processes/estimating/README.md

 ### 4. Build & Respond

 Once all the details are gathered and before the due date, the estimator will build the estimate and provide the estimated hours to the requestor via [ClickUp](/tools/clickup/).

+### Addendum: REC/RAO Estimating Goals

+The following are the goals for the REC/RAO team:

+* Costing received by 3 p.m.
+Monday-Thursday will be turned around the same day with the exception of special circumstances.
+Costing received after 3 p.m.
+Monday-Thursday will be turned around by the end of the business next day.
+In the case of special circumstances, a new due date will be agreed upon by the requestor and the estimator.
+* Costing received by noon Friday will be turned around the same day with the exception of special circumstance.
+Costing received after 3 p.m.
+Friday will be turned around by the end of the business next day.
+In the case of special circumstances, a new due date will be agreed upon by the requestor and the estimator.